Katrinasms/katrina.sh_mainsite/en/_enPosts/2025-02-05-Use-of-Jekyll.md

 These are amazing tools, and I was able to create a beautiful UI and UX in a reasonable time.
 I also tried to create the backend in Express.js (testing it myself), and it worked locally on my machine.

-But when I wanted my website live—when it came to hosting the website—I had very little idea about what I could do.
+> But when I wanted my website live — when it came to hosting the website — I had very little idea about what I could do.

 As usual, I followed some articles and tutorials about using Vercel, which is free, which is good.
 For my backend in Express.js, I didn't know where I could host it.
 Since free hosting on Heroku is no longer available, I ended up using a site called railway.com to host it, which cost around \$10 per month for hosting a single Git repository.
 This isn't a big amount, but as it is more like a passionate project, I was preferring some free or cheap resources.